VyacheslavGoryunov/vyacheslav.me/_pages/about.md

 - And the next period, which also continues now: I'm team lead and tech lead in adtech company.
 We started with team of three, and now I'm happy to work with six professional developers.
 There are already serious tasks here, a large client base, the 300 thousand requests per second, the processes and a complex infrastructure of hundreds of servers.

 ## Media
 This direction is very young for me: formal it started in November 2020.
-Because in Novembe 2020 I've created [my russian YouTube channel about IT]({{ 'projects/YouTube' | relative_url }}).
+Because in November 2020 I've created [my russian YouTube channel about IT]({{ 'projects/YouTube' | relative_url }}).

 I'm happy to share my findings and experiency with other people because if any of simple movie would help to solve someone problem, which is a part of something bigger, than that's "bigger" will be closer to completion.
 And who knows how cool this idea can be ;)

 --

 I'm always glad for any offers and greetings, so please don't be shy to message me in the social profiles below.
-And don't be afraid of simple message: "Hi, Slava!
+And don't be afraid of a simple message like: "Hi, Slava!
 I'm John and I'm developer too.
 Nice to meet you!" ;)